So I get a lot of requests to write an article on how to create blog post images.

 If you don’t want to put much effort and time into designing blog post images, you can go for this format for your content.

 Of course, it’s not the best but it’s not the worst either.

 Format #3: Long Vertical Image

-You may have seen these type of images used by food, beauty, and lifestyle bloggers.
+You may have seen these types of images used by food, beauty, and lifestyle bloggers.
 And this format alone can help you get thousands of visitors to your blog.

 That’s because this format is widely popular on Pinterest.
-In Pinterest, long vertical images perform better than horizontal images.
+On Pinterest, long vertical images perform better than horizontal images.

 This means that when you share or pin your blog post image on Pinterest, you have a much better chance of getting traffic.

-Now, I’m not going to dwell into driving traffic from Pinterest.
+Now, I’m not going to dwell on driving traffic from Pinterest.

 So here’s the punchline: